cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 ## Introduction

 Horovod [^ref2] is a framework for distributed deep learning training developed by engineers at Uber.
 It makes use of a simple infrastructure setup that can be applied easily to any of the supported deep learning frameworks, including TensorFlow, Keras, PyTorch, and MXNet.
-By elegantly distributing data-parallel training across all of the connected hosts and GPUs, it is able to achieve up to 90% scaling efficiency [^ref3].
+By distributing data-parallel training across all of the connected hosts and GPUs, it is able to achieve up to 90% scaling efficiency [^ref3].

 ## Details